-Your prefrontal cortex (PFC) is the brain’s CEO — it handles planning, decision-making, focus, impulse control, and emotional regulation.
-It’s also the last region to mature (around age 25) and one of the most vulnerable to damage.
-Here’s what the research says about what hurts it and what protects it.
+Your prefrontal cortex (PFC) does the executive work: planning, decisions, focus, impulse control, emotional regulation.
+It’s the last region of the brain to finish maturing (around age 25), and one of the most fragile.
+So what damages it, and what keeps it healthy?

 What Damages It